nrkno/dotnetskolen/README_EN.md

   |> List.filter (fun s -> s.Starttidspunkt.Date.Date = date.Date)
 ```

-As we have introduced a new way to retrieve the start time from a broadcast, we need to update `getEpgForDate` to reflect this:
+As we have introduced a new way to retrieve the startTime from a broadcast, we need to update `getEpgForDate` to reflect this:

 ```f#
 let getEpgForDate (getAlleSendinger : unit -> Epg) (date : DateOnly) : Epg =